-Most fruits, vegetables, grains and meats are lactose free.
-These foods may contain lactose if prepared with milk-based ingredients (e.g. cream sauces, cheese sauces, breads made with milk, breaded and battered meats, etc).
+Fruits, vegetables, grains and meats are lactose free naturally.
+These foods may contain lactose if processed and prepared with milk-based ingredients (like smoothies, cream sauces, cheese sauces, breads made with milk, breaded and battered meats, etc.).
 Most grocery stores now carry lactose-free milk, yogurt and cheese.

-Can I still get enough calcium if I'm lactose intolerant?
+Can I still get enough calcium if I have lactose intolerance?